youryharchenko/vermui/README.md

 ### Events

-`termui` ships with a http-like event mux handling system.
+`vermui` ships with a http-like event mux handling system.
 All events are channeled up from different sources (typing, click, windows resize, custom event) and then encoded as universal `Event` object. `Event.Path` indicates the event type and `Event.Data` stores the event data struct.
 Add a handler to a certain event is easy as below:

 ```go
 	// handle key q pressing